-Enquiries for a loan can be made either by telephone, post or in person at the offices of the relevant local authority, through the Kent County Council contact centre, or the No Use Empty website, from which an enquiry form can be completed.
+Enquiries for a loan can be made either by telephone, e-mail, post or in person at the offices of the relevant local authority, through the Kent County Council contact centre, or the No Use Empty website.
 All contact details are provided in Appendix A.

-All enquiries for a loan will be acknowledged by letter and then subsequently dealt with in accordance with the Kent Empty Property Initiative's standards for empty property loans.
+All enquiries for a loan will be acknowledged by e-mail or letter and then subsequently dealt with in accordance with the Kent Empty Property Initiative's standards for empty property loans.
 A copy of the service standards is attached in Appendix B.